Physics Class 12 Syllabus

 Unit VI: Optics

-Ray Optics:: Reflection of light, spherical mirrors, mirror formula.
-Refraction of light, total internal reflection and its applications, optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lensmaker’s formula.
-Magnification, power of a lens, combination of thin lenses in contact combination of a lens and a mirror.
-Refraction and dispersion of light through a prism.
+Ray Optics: Reflection of light, spherical mirrors, mirror formula, refraction of light, total internal reflection and optical fibers, refraction at spherical surfaces, lenses, thin lens formula, lens maker’s formula, magnification, power of a lens, combination of thin lenses in contact, refraction of light through a prism.

 Optical instruments: Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers.

-Wave optics: Wave front and Huygen's principle, reflection and refraction of plane wave at a plane surface using wave fronts.
-Proof of laws of reflection and refraction using Huygen's principle.
-Interference Young's double slit experiment and expression for fringe width, coherent sources and sustained interference of light.
-Diffraction due to a single slit, width of central maximum.
-Resolving power of microscopes and astronomical telescopes.
-Polarisation, plane polarised light Brewster's law, uses of plane polarised light and Polaroids.
+Wave front and Huygen’s principle, reflection and refraction of plane wave at a plane surface using wave fronts.
+Proof of laws of reflection and refraction using Huygen’s principle.
+Interference, Young's double slit experiment and expression for fringe width (No derivation final expression only), coherent sources and sustained interference of light, diffraction due to a single slit, width of central maxima (qualitative treatment only).

 Unit VII: Dual Nature of Matter and Radiation